hello.

 [David:] I know.

 [Andy:] sorry.
-I think i've got the page.
+I think got the wrong page.
 Uhmm.
-The script you gave me says different.
+The you gave me says something different.
 It says, "you are."

-yeah but I don't...
-I don't feel like the lark much of the time and there are other larks for me you know?
+[David:] but I don't...
+I don't feel like the lark much of the and uhmm there are other larks for me you know?

 [Andy:] a second.
 Ok.
 So correct me if I'm wrong but uhmm...